WebstaurantStore / Food Service Resources / Safety & Sanitation / Types of Work Gloves

 Work Glove Protection and CE Standard EN 388

 To determine if the glove you purchase will provide the industry standard of protection against abrasions, cuts, tears, and punctures, and to determine the difference between the different levels of protection, the CE Standard EN 388 provides a ranking system.
-The CE mark essentially rates four types of threats to determine how protective the glove may be against the threat.
-The four types of threats are:
+The CE mark rates four types of threats to determine how protective the glove may be against the threat.
+The four types of threats and their tests are:

-• The Abrasion Test - 180 grit sand paper is rubbed in a circular motion over the surface of the glove, and the number of cycles taken to break through the material determines the ranking on a scale of 1 - 4.
+• The Abrasion Test: 180 grit sandpaper is rubbed in a circular motion over the surface of the glove, and the number of cycles taken to break through the material determines the ranking on a scale of 1 - 4.

-• The Tear Test - A tensometer machine pulls a sample of the material apart, providing a rating on a scale of 1 - 4 to determine how much force was required before the material tore apart.
+• The Tear Test: A tensometer machine pulls a sample of the material apart, providing a rating on a scale of 1 - 4 to determine how much force was required before the material tore apart.

-• The Puncture Test - A rounded stylus is forced through the glove material at a regulated speed.
+• The Puncture Test: A rounded stylus is forced through the glove material at a regulated speed.
 The amount of force taken to break through the fabric determines the rating on a scale of 1 - 4.

 The higher the score on any test, the more protective the glove is.
 A glove will show its rating as a series of the four numbers; for example, if a glove showed a CE rating of 3542, it would have gotten a rating of 3 on the abrasion test, 5 on the cut test, 4 on the tear test, and 2 on the puncture test.
 To ensure your glove is fitting the safety standards needed for your daily tasks, be sure to pay close attention to the CE ratings, as well as any ANSI level information.